Zeltales/Valorant-RPC/README.md

 ## 🛠️ Prerequisites

-- **Node.js**: Ensure Node.js is installed on your system.
-You can download it from [Node.js](https://nodejs.org/).
+- **Node.js**: Will be installed automatically if it's not already present.
+You can also download it from [Node.js](https://nodejs.org/).
-- **WebView2**: This application requires WebView2 to run properly.
-You can download and install WebView2 from [Microsoft Webview2](https://go.microsoft.com/fwlink/p/?LinkId=2124703).

 ## Issues

-If you encounter any issues or have any questions, please post them on [GitHub Issues page](https://github.com/Zeltales/Valorant-RPC/issues).
+If you encounter any issues or have any questions, please post them on the [GitHub Issues page](https://github.com/Zeltales/Valorant-RPC/issues).

 ---